Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Ideal partially flat-band model

-To corroborate the non-Fermi liquid character of electrons in our models, we plot the exponent of the impurity self-energies in systems with~(dashed lines) and without~(solid) the sixfold symmetry in Fig.~\ref{fig:docc_ipfb}(c) above, respectively.
-For the whole region studied for the band filling, $\alpha$ exhibits values less than $0.5$, indicating the non-Fermi liquid in the regular band and iPFB models with $\kappa=1.0$ and $1.5$.
-In the electron-doped regime for $\ave{n}>\ave{n_{\rm c}}$, where the regular band and iPFB models have the unbroken $C_{6}$, $\alpha$ grows as we approach $\ave{n_{\rm c}}$ by decreasing the band filling.
+To corroborate the non-Fermi liquid character of electrons in our models, we plot the exponent $\alpha$ of the impurity self-energies in systems with~(dashed lines) and without~(solid) the sixfold symmetry in Fig.~\ref{fig:docc_ipfb}(c) above.
+For the whole band-filling region studied, $\alpha$ exhibits values less than $0.5$, indicating non-Fermi liquids.
+In the electron-doped regime for $\ave{n}>\ave{n_{\rm c}}$ with unbroken $C_{6}$, $\alpha$ grows as we approach $\ave{n_{\rm c}}$ as the band filling is decreased.
 Just below $\ave{n_{\rm c}}$, $\alpha$ exhibits a sharp drop, followed by a gradual enhancement accompanying the Pomeranchuk instabilities.
-Close to $\ave{n}=\ave{n_{\rm c_{2}}}$, $\alpha$ in iPFB with $\kappa=1.0, 1.5$ in the presence of nematicity~(solid lines) undergoes another drastic change as a further reduction in $\alpha$.
-Note that the regular band at $\ave{n_{\rm c}}$ exhibits similar trend as iPFB models at $\ave{n_{\rm c_{2}}}$.
-The difference between $\alpha$ in the iPFB systems with $\kappa=1.5$ between the presence and absence of imposed $C_{6}$ terminates when the sixfold symmetry is recovered at $\ave{n_{\rm cl}}$.
+Close to $\ave{n}=\ave{n_{\rm c_{2}}}$, $\alpha$ in the presence of nematicity~(solid lines) undergoes another drastic reduction.